-1. From the Drawing or Camera View menu, select View > Switch to Colour Art/Switch to Line Art or press L.

-- 2. Create your master colour palette-see Creating a Colour Palette on page 124 - 3.
-Add new colours to the palette-see Adding a Colour Swatch on page 137. - 4.
-Select your Paint Bucket 🌷 🔑 🚯 tool.
-We recommend the Paint Unpainted 🔑 tool. - 5.
-In the Colour view, select the colour you need to paint your drawing.
+- From the Drawing or Camera View menu, select View > Switch to Colour Art/Switch to Line Art or press L. - 2.
+Create your master colour palette-see Creating a Colour Palette on page 135 - 3.
+Add new colours to the palette-see Adding a Colour Swatch on page 153. - 4.
+Select your Paint Bucket 💀 😍 tool.
+We recommend the Paint Unpainted 😢 tool. - 5.
+In the Colour view, select a colour to paint your drawing.